 Collective Submission Types

-- Experiential Learning Sessions: We invite researchers to collaboratively propose experiential learning sessions that address critical research areas in educational psychology.
+- Experiential Learning Sessions: We invited researchers to collaboratively propose experiential learning sessions that address critical research areas in educational psychology.
 Experiential learning sessions include formats such as workshops, demonstrations, and professional development.
 Researchers are encouraged to collaboratively develop sessions that address difficult problems or unique solutions in educational psychology that call upon audience participation to explore the topic.
-We encourage researchers to be creative in their thinking about not only what critical issues to address, but also how to create interactive sessions that are engaging for conference goers.
-Each session will last one hour and fifteen minutes.
-See below for submission instructions.
+We encouraged researchers to be creative in their thinking about not only what critical issues to address, but also how to create interactive sessions that are engaging for conference goers.
+Each session lasted one hour and fifteen minutes.

-- Interactive Paper Sessions: We invite researchers to collaboratively propose interactive paper sessions that synthesize emergent research in educational psychology.
-Interactive paper sessions will be composed of collections of research papers that share a common goal, theme, or method.
-Researcher are encouraged to collaboratively develop sessions that highlight forward thinking work in the field that can promote or inspire meaningful change.
-We encourage researcher to not only consider ways to group papers, but also to be creative in their thinking about how to actively involve participation among audience members.
-If at all possible, we would like to avoid back-to-back power point presentations with a passive audience.
-Each session will last one hour and fifteen minutes.
-See below for submission instructions.
+- Interactive Paper Sessions: We invited researchers to collaboratively propose interactive paper sessions that synthesize emergent research in educational psychology.
+Interactive paper sessions were composed of collections of research papers that share a common goal, theme, or method.
+Researcher were encouraged to collaboratively develop sessions that highlight forward thinking work in the field that can promote or inspire meaningful change.
+We encouraged researcher to not only consider ways to group papers, but also to be creative in their thinking about how to actively involve participation among audience members.
+Each session lasted one hour and fifteen minutes.

 Individual Submission Types

-- Graduate Student Posters: We invite graduate students to propose poster presentations for the graduate student poster reception.
-Graduate students may present research related to their thesis or dissertation, collaborate on new ideas with other graduate students, or present work they have done in collaboration with faculty.
-The emphasis of the reception is on student work.
-A student must be first author on the poster.
-Where appropriate, faculty may be listed as co-authors.
-We encourage graduate students to highlight potential innovations, showcase complex problems, and explore possible research agendas in their poster submissions.
-Participants will be matched with a poster mentor as part of the SCIPIE experience.
-See below for details on poster mentors and submission instructions.
+- Graduate Student Posters: We invited graduate students to propose poster presentations for the graduate student poster reception.
+Graduate students presented research related to their thesis or dissertation, collaborate on new ideas with other graduate students, or present work they have done in collaboration with faculty.
+The emphasis of the reception was on student work.
+A student was first author on all posters.
+Where appropriate, faculty were listed as co-authors.
+We encouraged graduate students to highlight potential innovations, showcase complex problems, and explore possible research agendas in their poster submissions.
+Participants were matched with a poster mentor as part of the SCIPIE experience.

-- Individual Paper Submissions: We invite researchers who would like to attend the conference but are not a part of a collective submission to submit individual papers for presentation.
-Individual paper proposals should by led and submitted by faculty members.
-Graduate students should submit to the poster session, though they can contribute as a co-author on an individual paper.
-Ideally, individual paper submissions should be fully developed, with data, method, or models in place.
-The papers should represent innovations in educational psychology that are related to the theme.
-These submissions will be grouped with other, similar proposals to create complete a session.
-SCIPIE officers will group paper sessions and work with authors to create interactive sessions related to the emergent themes.
-See below for details on submission instructions.
+- Individual Paper Submissions: We invited researchers who wanted to attend the conference but are not a part of a collective submission to submit individual papers for presentation.
+Individual paper proposals were led and submitted by faculty members.
+Graduate students submitted to the poster session, though they could contribute as a co-author on an individual paper.
+Individual paper submissions were fully developed, with data, method, or models in place.
+The papers represented innovations in educational psychology that were related to the theme.
+These submissions were grouped with other, similar proposals to create complete sessions.
+SCIPIE officers grouped the paper sessions and worked with the authors to create interactive sessions related to the emergent themes.